enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-ii/functions.md

 purchaseCostTotal = 50
 taxCanadaGST = 1.13
-addTax(purchaseCostTotal,taxGST)  -- returns the total cost including tax taxAustraliaGST = 1.1 --declare a different country's tax addTax(purchaseCostTotal, taxAustraliaGST) -- returns total cost including tax in Australia
+addTax(purchaseCostTotal,taxGST)  -- returns the total cost including tax

---What makes functions so versatile is that we can repeat the same code, but with different parameters --This can be useful for various things in Roblox, such as determining the drop rate of an item based on its rarity
 ```
+What makes functions so versatile is that we can repeat the same code, but with different parameters.
+> Useful for various things in Roblox, such as determining the drop rate of an item based on its rarity

 ---

 ## Practice